Symphony No. 2 (Scriabin): Structure

 The second symphony is the most structurally conventional of all Scriabin's symphonies.
 However, it features extensive thematic transformation establishing a cyclic link between its movements.
 The sombre initial theme of the first movement is developed to a triumphant hymn functioning as the main subject of the finale.

 The symphony consists of five movements, although the first two and the final two are connected to each other without a break:

 Reception

-When Vassily Safonoff, conductor of the New York Philharmonic from 1903 to 1919, conducted Scriabin's Second Symphony for the first time, he waved the score at the orchestra and said, "Here is the new Bible, gentlemen..."
+When Vassily Safonoff first conducted Scriabin's Second Symphony (which he did in Moscow sometime between 1902 and 1903), he waved the score at the orchestra and said, "Here is the new Bible, gentlemen..."